dnanexus/dx-javascript-toolkit/releases/README.md

 # DNAnexus.js Changelog #

+All releases are backward compatible unless noted otherwise.

+## v0.0.4 (2014/10/14) ##
+ Extracting ajaxRequest into a top level resource.

 ## v0.0.3 (2014/10/03) ##
  Minor fixes and enhancements.
-Backward compatible with 0.0.2

  - Fixed a bug that prevented uploading 0 byte files
  - Using a ResourcePool to manage file creation, making uploading of a large number of files more efficient